-Professor Peter Wilson is Professor of Developmental Psychology at ACU.
+Professor Peter Wilson is Co-Director of the Centre for Disability and Development Research (CeDDR) and Professor of Developmental Psychology at ACU.

 Professor Wilson leads international research programs in child development, disability and rehabilitation, spanning 23 years and more than 120 publications.
 His research has two main streams: mechanisms of movement and cognition in typical child development and in neurodevelopmental disorders (especially Developmental Coordination Disorder - DCD), and innovations in neurorehabilitation using virtual reality (VR).
 The latter resulted in Elements DNA (EDNA), which is an award-winning VR rehabilitation system.